 The Counseling Psychology doctoral program has 7 core faculty members.
-Four of these are tenured faculty members, one is on the tenure track (Dr. Phillips), and another two are professional track members (Drs.
-Lee and McCord).
+Four of these are tenured faculty members, one is on the tenure track (Dr. Kala Reindel), two are professional track members (Drs.
+Kelly Lee and Carly McCord), and one is an ACES Assistant Professor (Dr. Timothy Lawrence).
 Students are free to work with any of these faculty members on research and other professional pursuits.